 - The Kamado is a charcoal grill, which means that you can achieve the perfect barbecue flavour with every cookout.

 - The Kamado is fully portable, which makes it perfect for camping trips and garden parties.

 - Moisture retention is another benefit of the Kamado.
-This means that your food will not dry out, even if you are cooking for a long period of time.
+This means that your food will not dry out, even if you cook for a long time.
 As the cooking process is gradual, the food will absorb all of the flavour and moisture, resulting in a delicious meal every time.

 - Restricted airflow means a little charcoal goes a long way, which is economical.
-You can cook for a long period of time without having to constantly add more charcoal.
+You can cook for a long period of time without having to add more charcoal constantly.

-So in summary the key take-home benefits of kamado cooking are that food not only remains moist, cooks quicker, no need for constant tending of the charcoal and the ceramic grill is remarkably economical on charcoal consumption.
+So, in summary, the key take-home benefits of kamado cooking are that food not only remains moist, cooks quicker, with no need for constant tending of the charcoal, and the ceramic grill is remarkably economical on charcoal consumption.
 It’s this that differentiates a ceramic kamado from other kettle-style smokers.

 How Do Kamado Grills Work?

 Kamados are old and relatively simple designs.
 Thick walls and egg shape help retain heat and moisture.
 There’s an air intake underneath it and an air vent above it.
 This ventilation allows for a controlling temperature.
 Once you find your temperature, the Kamado sits there with no changes or fluctuations.
 Fuel is stored in this oven.
 Once the grill is fueled, a rack can be placed inside.
 Food is placed on the grill grates.